RoundingWellOS/marionette.toolkit/README.md

 ## Documentation
   [App](./docs/app.md) - An extension of `Marionette.Application`.
 Its purpose is to provide an object with a `initialize`/`start`/`stop`/`destroy` lifecycle.

-  [Component](./docs/component.md) - An extension of `Marionette.Object`.
+  [Component](./docs/component.md) - An extension of `Marionette.Application`.
 Provides a consistent interface for which to package state-view-logic.

   [Async App start](./docs/async-app-start.md) - How to easily start apps asynchronously.